Welcome to Marvin

 - Airports – Several small, private airports are located in the cities that surround Marvin.
 Charlotte Douglas International Airport is just 24 miles from the village.

 - Marvin Town Centre – Anchored by Kohl’s, Marvin Town Centre is a fairly new shopping complex in Union City, along Marvin’s outskirts.
-Other stores located there include Mattress Firm, CVS, and Starbucks, and more are sure to come.
+Other stores located there include Mattress Firm, CVS, and Starbucks, Nothing Bundt Cakes, and more.

 - Blakeney – For a bigger shopping experience, Marvin residents love to visit Charlotte’s 270-acre complex, Blakeney.
 It is home to stores like Marshalls, Banana Republic, Target, Talbots, Victoria’s Secret, Harris Teeter, Bath & Body Works, and much more.
 After a day of shopping, stop by one of the restaurants on the property, such as Chili’s, Five Guys, Starbucks, or Brixx Pizza.